ivolga-tech/sensors-ios/README.md

 ```swift
 MobileSensorsSDK.setRemoteHost(_ host: Host)
 ```
-Sets host for receiving data.
+Sets host for receiving data in the form like "https://example.com".

 ```swift
 MobileSensorsSDK.start()